tonyliqx/nightreign-mapseed-recogniser/README.en.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 For details, please refer to the LICENSE file.